brainwane/mcmasala/README.md

 # MC Masala

-This repository is for the website containing Sumana Harihareswara's MC Masala newspaper columns -- a static text site with a simple search engine.
+This repository is for the [website containing Sumana Harihareswara's MC Masala newspaper columns](http://www.harihareswara.net/mcmasala/) -- a static text site with a simple search engine.

 ## Site

-The site isn't quite up yet but I'll link to it here.
-This repository will contain the back-end scripts I wrote for munging the text, the CSS for styling the site, and the code and hooks for the search.
+The site is at [harihareswara.net/mcmasala/](http://www.harihareswara.net/mcmasala/).
+This repository contains the back-end scripts I wrote for munging the text, the CSS for styling the site, and the code and hooks for the search.

 Requires: